Home

 An up-to-date file of all agencies affording services to children shall be kept and made available to staff members.
 These agencies would include referral agencies, guidance centers, resource centers, public school services for learning disabilities, speech therapy and other special needs children, child advocacy groups, medical and mental health clinics.

-If a staff member feels a referral to an agency or the public school Children’s Services Department is indicated, contact would be made with the parents to discuss the child’s problem and help would be offered in contacting the proper agency if the parents are in agreement.
+If a staff member feels a referral to an agency or the public-school or Children’s Services Department is indicated, contact would be made with the parents to discuss the child’s problem and help would be offered in contacting the proper agency if the parents are in agreement.

 Listed below are the names and numbers of the Special Education Offices as well as child care services.
 All other information will be obtained the staff when requested.